 But a couple of days later, as we returned from the hospital, the reality set in that not only did we now have a second child to care for, a brand new itty bitty baby, but we also had Christmas cards to send out; gifts to buy, wrap, and ship; and a whole house to decorate.
 It was quite different than our first time around, having given birth in April.
 Back then, we only had springtime strolls to take, and that was about it.

 So, we embarked on the wonderfulness of figuring out a new life during the craziest season of all.
 Over the next few weeks we survived, and dare I say, even thrived, thanks to some key decisions we made along the way.
 It wasn’t always easy, but there is no doubt that having a newborn during the holidays—whether it’s at the start of the season, like me, or right before December 25—also made it incredibly more special.
-Seeing the reflection of Christmas lights sparkling in my baby’s eyes during those late-night feeds is a memory I’ll treasure the rest of my life.
+Seeing the reflection of Christmas lights sparkling in my baby’s eyes during those late-night feeds is a memory I’ll treasure for the rest of my life.

 Let go of expectations

 First and foremost, let go of any ideas that this holiday season will be just like those in the past.
-You have a brand new member of the family, and you’re most likely recovering (physically) and adjusting (mentally) in some sense, so this year will be different, there’s no way around it.
-But that’s not a bad thing.
+You have a brand new member of the family, and you’re most likely recovering (physically) and adjusting (mentally) in some sense, and, oh, the global pandemic.
+This year will be different, there’s no way around it.
+But different doesn’t have to be worse.
 It’s just risky to have all the same hopes of past years because when they don’t happen (because, ahem, newborn life), you are bound to be disappointed.